bachelor-thesis-resources/eteam-rt/Readme.md

+# Information add-on

+This Gitlab Project originates from the work of Till Smejkal on Github.
+The original Github Project can be found on https://github.com/l3nkz/eteam-rt.

+Custom changes are not intended to constitue an improvement in any way.
+They should rather be seen as an adaption to the given environmental conditions of Ubuntu Linux Xenial (Kernel 4.4.0-209-generic).

 # E-Team Energy Measurement Runtime and Library

 This repository contains libraries and other runtime binaries designed to ease the usage of the